DavidSKoppel/Temperatur-SensorScript-SKO/README.md

 **Connecting Sensor**

-In these scripts I use pin 21 for ESP32 and pin D4 for ESP8266, feel free to change them if needed The DHT22 needs to be connected to either 3V3 or 5V, ground (G), and the serial pin stated above.
+These scripts use pin 21 for ESP32 and pin D4 for ESP8266, feel free to change them if needed.<br/>
+The DHT22 needs to be connected to either 3V3 or 5V, ground (G), and the serial pin stated above.

 **Notes**
-Once it connects to the wifi, the board should send a POST request upon startup.
+Once it connects to the wifi, the board should send a POST request upon startup.<br/>
 When connecting to wifi the built in LED will blink, when sending POST request it will flicker, and when it can't read the sensor it will be lit up